-Nestled in the scenic Seoraksan National Park, Kensington Hotel Seorak is the closest accommodation to Korea’s most famous vacation area.
-With mahogany interior and royal emblems, the hotel surely evokes the graceful atmosphere of a British royal residence.
+Concealed in the scenic Seoraksan National Park, Kensington Hotel Seorak is the closest accommodation to Korea’s most famous vacation area.
+With a mahogany interior and royal emblems, the hotel surely evokes the graceful atmosphere of a British royal residence.

-After a 3.5 hours bus trip from Seoul, including a short transfer in Sokcho, we arrived at the Kensington Hotel Seorak on a chilly afternoon.
-The hotel is located just 200 metres from the entrance of Seoraksan National Park, making it an ideal place for whoever wants to enjoy the golden hour in the famous park.
+After a 3.5 hours bus trip from Seoul, including a brief stop in Sokcho, we arrived at the Kensington Hotel Seorak on a chilly afternoon.
+The hotel is located just 200 meters from the entrance of Seoraksan National Park, making it an ideal place for whoever wants to enjoy the golden hour in the famous park.

 As we walked from the bus stop, the first thing that captured our attention was the bright red double-decker bus standing outside the hotel.
-An icon of London, this bus-cum-cafe offers a stark contrast to the autumnal gold surrounding and the plain white facade of the hotel.
+An icon of London, this bus cafe offers a stark contrast to the autumnal gold surrounding and the plain white facade of the hotel.

 Completed in 1977, Kensington Hotel Seorak is the country’s first themed hotel.
-It is wholly designed in British-style, with antiques, mahogany walls and furniture.
+It is wholly designed in the British style, with antiques, mahogany walls, and furniture.
 On the walls, emblems and pictures of the British monarchy are ubiquitous, evoking the atmosphere of a royal mansion.
-Its sophistication is accentuated by a grand piano in the foyer and a library which seemingly comes straight out of Hogwarts.
+Its sophistication is accentuated by a grand piano in the foyer and a library that seemingly comes straight out of Hogwarts.

 Kensington Hotel Seorak is a household name with Korean celebrities.
-Of 109 rooms, 43 are adorned with photos and items contributed by artists, sport stars and politicians in the 70s and 80s.
-The hallways are also exhibitons halls, featuring pictures and belongings of the big names.
+Of 109 rooms, 43 are adorned with photos and items contributed by artists, sports stars, and politicians in the 70s and 80s.
+The hallways are also exhibition halls, featuring pictures and belongings of the big names.
 Literally, this hotel has its own museum.

 Despite its Western interior, guests can choose between the classic and the Zen-style bedroom.
 In my case, I prefer the latter which is simple and offers more space.
 It’s also accompanied by an extra comfy blanket.
 Except for those in the back, most rooms overlook the scenic Seoraksan.